 Alex Collins is a Middle Tennessee local who has worked and volunteered at local historic sites and museums since 2011.
-She holds a BA in History from Middle Tennessee State University and is working toward completing an MA in Public History at the same institution.
+She holds a BA in History from Middle Tennessee State University.
 Before joining AASLH, Alex was employed with Bynon Art Services as a Conservation Technician on the new Tennessee State Museum project in Nashville, TN.
 She has also previously held positions at Stones River National Battlefield in Murfreesboro, TN and the Sam Davis Home in Smyrna, TN.
 Some of her professional experience includes preventative conservation, collections management, interpretation, museum programming, and event planning.
 Alex is currently the Secretary and Membership Chair for the Inter-Museum Council of Nashville, and serves on the Awards Committee for the Tennessee Association of Museums.